Deltares-research/netcdf_to_gltf_converter/README.md

 ## Why use glTF
 [glTF (GL Transmission Format)](https://www.khronos.org/gltf/) is an open-standard file format developed by [The Khronos Group](https://www.khronos.org/).
 The glTF file format is used for 3D scenes and models designed for efficient transmission and loading of 3D content on the web and other real-time applications.
 This file format can store geometry, materials, textures, animations, and other scene data. glTF is used in a variety of industries and applications, including gaming, virtual and augmented reality, education, and more.
 It is particularly well-suited for web-based applications, as it allows 3D content to be easily and efficiently delivered over the internet, and can be rendered in real-time on a wide range of devices.

+## Supported models

+Currently, this tool supports the conversion of the following hydrodynamical models:

+- D-HYDRO (map)
+- XBEACH

 # User guide
 ## Requirements